Skip to main content

 • For CTV identifiers it is common to receive multiple individual RampIDs per identifier.

-• For CIDs, the number of RampIDs will vary.
+• For existing CID syncs, the number of RampIDs will vary.

 • When resolving individual RampIDs to household RampIDs, only one household RampID is returned.